Wolf Pack (TV series): Filming

 Principal photography on Wolf Pack began on July 21, 2022, and ran through the middle of November 2022.
 While the show is set in and around Southern California, the producers chose to film in Atlanta, Georgia, mainly due to that state's generous tax credit program for television production.
 Working in Georgia can offset the cost of production by as much as 30 percent of the total budget.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 42% approval rating with an average rating of 4.9/10, based on 26 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 4.9/10, based on 27 critic reviews.
+Most reviews were of the first 2 episodes, which were provided to reviewers ahead of the series' premiere.
 The website's critics consensus reads, "Genre queen Sarah Michelle Gellar does her best to lead this Wolf Pack, but it isn't enough to salvage a spinoff that doesn't quite sink its teeth deep enough into the source material."
 Metacritic, which uses a weighted average, assigned a score of 40 out of 100 based on 12 critics, indicating "mixed or average reviews".

 In his review for The Guardian, Jack Seale gave 1/5 stars to the first episode of the series, criticizing the wooden acting, nonsensical dialogue, and incomprehensible plot.
-The review for Variety declared Wolf Pack's "biggest selling point was Sarah Michelle Gellar’s return to a supernatural teen drama — but even her performance is wan and lacks impact".
+The review for Variety declared Wolf Pack's "biggest selling point was Sarah Michelle Gellar's return to a supernatural teen drama —but even her performance is wan and lacks impact".

+Audience viewership

+On March 1, 2023, TheWrap named Wolf Pack as one of "the most in-demand series", based on data collected by ParrotAnalytics.com.
+According to Media Play News, the series was the 8th most watched original series across all streaming platforms in the United States during the week of February 5, 2023, the 9th during the week of February 19, the 10th during the week of March 5, the 9th during the week of March 12, and the 10th during the week of March 19.